roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_fasta.rst

    Figure 2. *SangerRead* **FASTA** input file.

 The inputs of :code:`SangerRead` constructor function and :code:`new` method are same.
-For more details about *SangerRead* inputs & slots definition, please refer to `sangeranalyseR reference manual (need update after upload function manul) <http://packages.python.org/an_example_pypi_project/>`_.
+For more details about *SangerRead* inputs and slots definition, please refer to `sangeranalyseR reference manual (need update after upload function manul) <http://packages.python.org/an_example_pypi_project/>`_.

 |